marieval/100DaysOfCode/README.md

 **Thoughts:** I see that I moved forward a lot in one month - when I looked at those project, I can see my not-so-good-solutions, I would do these better now.
 First I thought that I will re-do them, but then I decided not to do so now, but to continue with other things instead - future projects will be better (as I hope). :-D

 ### Day 39 - 20.9.2018 (Thu)
-**Today´s Progress:** Went back to the Portfolio Website projects (until Day25 I did draft of parts About me, Portfolio, Contacts, Footer) and did small changes regarding things I learned in the meantime.
+**Today´s Progress:** Went back to the [Portfolio Website projects](https://codepen.io/mmajam/full/BOyNdN/) (until Day25 I did draft of parts About me, Portfolio, Contacts, Footer) and did small changes regarding things I learned in the meantime.
 Learned about the Keep-Aspect-Ratio for photogallery (resources: [Aspect Ratio Boxes - CSS-Tricks](https://css-tricks.com/aspect-ratio-boxes/), [Keith Grant´s explanation](https://keithjgrant.com/posts/2017/03/aspect-ratios/) and [MadeMyDay.de examples and explanation](http://www.mademyday.de/css-height-equals-width-with-pure-css.html).

+### Day 40 - 21.9.2018 (Fri)
+**Today´s Progress:** Finished my [Portfolio Website project](https://codepen.io/mmajam/full/BOyNdN/).

+**Thoughts:** Struggled with implementing of the toggle-menu for mobile-version (used the solution from [codeburst](https://codeburst.io/how-to-make-a-collapsible-menu-using-only-css-a1cd805b1390)).